-The New Orleans Book Festival will bring the world’s leading authors to Tulane University for a multi-day celebration of their works.
-The Festival will feature both fiction and non-fiction and convene readings, panel discussions, symposia and keynote speeches.
-It will also provide an opportunity for outlets, authors and readers to interact with each other in one of the most vibrant and culturally diverse cities in the world.
+The New Orleans Book Festival at Tulane University brings the world’s leading authors to the university's uptown campus for a multi-day celebration for book lovers of all ages.
+The festival features engaging conversations, readings and demonstrations that provide an opportunity for authors and readers to interact with each other in one of the most vibrant and culturally diverse cities in the world.

-The Festival will be held annually in between Mardi Gras and Jazz Fest, and the inaugural event is tentatively scheduled for March 19-21, 2020.
+The third annual festival will be held March 14-16, 2024.
 Events will commence with a kickoff keynote and welcome reception on Thursday and conclude with a New Orleans-style celebration on Saturday evening.

-Under the leadership of Cheryl Landrieu and Walter Isaacson, Tulane will host the Festival, and engage its community of scholars and students to participate in its events.
-Proceeds from the Festival will support the academic mission of Tulane and community engagement by providing a Mardi Gras for the Mind for the City of New Orleans and its literary community.
+Under the leadership of Cheryl Landrieu and Walter Isaacson, Tulane hosts the festival and engages its community of scholars, students and staff to participate in its events.
+The festival supports the academic mission of Tulane and community engagement by providing a Mardi Gras for the Mind for the City of New Orleans and its literary community.